Integrations: Configure Langbase with Next.js

 import { useState } from 'react';

-import { runAiTitleGeneratorAgent } from './actions';
+import { getRunner } from 'langbase';

 export default function Home() {